 With dynamic values, you can add in unique product values for each purchase action on your site.
 Adding values (such as revenue per order) and order IDs to your conversion events will help you more accurately measure your return on investment and view the true value of each conversion.

-Tracking order values and IDs requires modification to the Event-Based conversion pixel code.
-Pass this guide along to your web developer so that they can add the value dynamically at the time a purchase is made.
+Please note that tracking order values and IDs requires modification to the Event-Based conversion pixel code.
+Modifications made to and implementation of the Event-Based conversion pixel code cannot be troubleshooted by our Support team.
+We strongly recommend working with a web developer so that they can add the value dynamically at the time a purchase is made.

 Adding an Order Value